whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/fusion-360-basic-pattern-tools.md

 ---
 title: Fusion 360 Basic Pattern Tools
 date: 2023-06-13T14:39:39
-lastmod: 2023-09-07T20:29:57
+lastmod: 2024-01-25T05:48:36
+tags:
+  - Fusion 360
 ---

 ## Examples of Patterns in the Environment

+### Examples of Rectangular Patterns

-**Examples of Rectangular Patterns:** The windows in a building, legs of a table or chair, drawers in a cabinet, buttons on a game controller, wheels on a car, pixels on a computer monitor, and the aisles in a retail store are all layed out in neat rectangular rectangular patterns.
+A rectangular pattern can have 1, 2, or 3 directional axis to form a grid to arrange the pattern.
+The windows in a building, legs of a table or chair, drawers in a cabinet, buttons on a game controller, wheels on a car, pixels on a computer monitor, and the aisles in a retail store are all layed out in neat rectangular rectangular patterns.

 Where else do you see rectangular patterns?

+### Examples of Circular Patterns

-**Examples of Circular Patterns:** The blades on a drone, cutouts on a custom car rim, bars on a merry-go-round, ridges on a cut drinking glass, grid fins on a rocket, nubs on the grip handle of a mountain bike, and are examples of circular patterns.
+A circular pattern follows the contour of a circle.
+It may or may not go all the way around the circumference of the circle.
+The blades on a drone, cutouts on a custom car rim, bars on a merry-go-round, ridges on a cut drinking glass, grid fins on a rocket, nubs on the grip handle of a mountain bike, and are examples of circular patterns.

 Where else do you see circular patterns?

-**Examples of Patterns Along a Path:** The lamp posts along a winding parkway, LEDs in a fancy car headlight, cut outs in an organic chair, and ridges along the grip of a cordless drill are examples of patterns along a path.
+### Examples of Patterns Along a Path

+The lamp posts along a winding parkway, LEDs in a fancy car headlight, cut outs in an organic chair, and ridges along the grip of a cordless drill are examples of patterns along a path.

 Where else do you see patterns along a path?